pytorch/pytorch/docs/cpp/source/notes/inference_mode.rst

 ==============

-``c10::InferenceMode`` is a new RAII guard analogous to ``NoGradMode`` to be used when you are cetain your operations will have no interactions with autograd (e.g. model training).
-Code run under this mode gets better performance by disabling autograd related work like view tracking and version counter bumps, in return tensors created inside ``c10::InferenceMode`` has more limitation interacting with autograd system compared to ``NoGradMode``.
+``c10::InferenceMode`` is a new RAII guard analogous to ``NoGradMode`` to be used when you are certain your operations will have no interactions with autograd (e.g. model training).
+Compared to ``NoGradMode``, code run under this mode gets better performance by disabling autograd related work like view tracking and version counter bumps.
+However, tensors created inside ``c10::InferenceMode`` has more limitation interacting with autograd system as well.

 ``InferenceMode`` can be enabled for a given block of code.
 Inside ``InferenceMode`` all newly allocated (non-view) tensors are marked as inference tensors.
 Inference tensors:

-- Do not have a version counter.
-- Raise an error if you try to read their version (e.g., because you saved this tensor for backward).
+- do not have a version counter so an error will be raised if you try to read their version (e.g., because you saved this tensor for backward).
+- are immutable outside ``InferenceMode``.
+So an error will be raised if you try to:
+  - mutate their data outside InferenceMode.
-- Raise an error if you try to mutate their data outside InferenceMode.
-To work around you can make a clone to get a normal tensor before doing inplace update.
+  - mutate them into ``requires_grad=True`` outside InferenceMode.
+  To work around you can make a clone to get a normal tensor before mutating.
-- Raise an error if you try to mutate them into ``requires_grad=True`` outside InferenceMode.

 A non-view tensor is an inference tensor if and only if it was allocated inside ``InferenceMode``.
 A view tensor is an inference tensor if and only if the tensor it is a view of is an inference tensor.